aspnetzero/documents/docs/en/Deployment-Angular-Publish-Azure.md

 ### Run Migrations on The Azure

 One of the best ways to run migrations on the Azure is running `update-database` command in the Visual Studio.
-But this command won't run.
-Your client IP address should have access to the Azure.
+In order to do that, your public IP address should have access to the Azure.

 #### Configuring the Firewall for Client Access